EMD "F45" Locomotives

 By: Adam Burns

-The F45s saw roughly twenty years of service on the GN and successor Burlington Northern in freight service before being retired or sold while Santa Fe's lasted until the mid-1990s in freight service.
+The F45s saw around twenty years of service on the GN, and successor Burlington Northern, before being retired or sold in the mid-1980s.
+Following a rebuild during the 1980s, Santa Fe's remained in use for another decade.

 Santa Fe F45's with the eastbound hotshot, "Super C," at Summit, California (Cajon Pass).
 Date not recorded, but most likely taken in the early 1970s.
 American-Rails.com collection.